nkasmanoff/waste-classification/README.md

 bin it should be in.

 This work depends on the UI tools created as part of the Jetson Hello AI World Tutorial found at https://github.com/dusty-nv/jetson-inference.
-This work assumes familarity with at least the first 3 episodes of that tutorial, as we will be taking advantage of that format for training to inference procedure.
+This work assumes familiarity with at least the first 3 episodes of that tutorial, as we will be taking advantage of that format for training to inference procedure.

+Additionally this work is a bit of an introduction to various MLOps frameworks (inspired by https://github.com/graviraja/MLOps-Basics) and as such introduces to the code Weights and Biases logging, and Hydra config files for improved hyper-parameter tuning.

-From a technical perspective, this work fine-tunes a resnet18 (initially trained on ImageNet), to categorize 7 unique classes of waste.
+From a technical perspective, this work fine-tunes a Resnet18 (initially trained on ImageNet), to categorize 7 unique classes of waste.